 Qualification for the 4+1 Program

-ECE majors may apply for admission after completing 60 or more credits.
-Admission decisions will be based on GPA, work experiences, letters of recommendation, extracurricular activities, maturity, and a personal interview.
+Early childhood education majors may apply for admission after completing 60 or more credits.
+Admissions decisions are made on a rolling basis.
+Admission decisions will be based on GPA, work experience, letters of recommendation, extracurricular activities, maturity, and a personal interview.
 It is generally expected that students will have an undergraduate GPA of at least 3.25, and a major GPA of 3.5 or better; and they will have an academic advisor who will strongly support his or her application to the program.

 Content of the courses waived in the undergraduate program is addressed in greater depth and placed in a larger scholarly context in the corresponding graduate courses.
 For any undergraduate course requirement to be waived, the student needs to earn a grade of B (3.0) or better in the corresponding HDFS graduate course.